denoland/fresh/docs/canary/concepts/route-groups.md

     /about.tsx
     /career.tsx
   /(info)
-    /_layout.tsx   <-- only applies to index.tsx and contact.tsx
+    /_layout.tsx   <-- only applies to archive.tsx and contact.tsx
-    /index.tsx
+    /archive.tsx
     /contact.tsx
 ```